Merchant card acceptance

 Chargeback responses

 If you choose to respond to a chargeback, the information provided must be timely and must be sufficient to warrant a representment (reversal of the chargeback).
 If it is determined that the information provided is sufficient, we will initiate a representment on your behalf.
 The act of submitting a representment is not a guarantee that the chargeback will be resolved in your favor.
-Ultimately, the decision on the representment or reversal is up to the Issuer or cardholder accepting the transaction.
+Ultimately, the decision on the representment or reversal is up to the issuer, or cardholder accepting the transaction.

 When providing documentation to respond to a chargeback, locate all pertinent information to the transaction using the following guidelines: